JakeTurner616/DiscordTorrentManager/README.md

 2. Create and copy the bot token.

-3. Invite the bot to your server using the OAuth2 URL Generator under the `OAuth2` tab.
+3. Invite the bot to your Discord server using the OAuth2 URL Generator under the `OAuth2` tab.
 Make sure to give the bot the necessary permissions for slash commands, reactions, and text.

 ## ⚙️ Configuration